sethkingsbury/feedback-app/README.md

 - Context (useContext hook)
 - API Requests (GET, POST, PUT, DELETE) with json server

+After downloading the project:

+- run 'npm install'

+To be able to run client and server with a single command
+- run 'npm install -g concurrently'
-'npm run dev' in the terminal will launch the project.<br />
+- run 'npm run dev' to launch the project

+Without Concurrently
-'npm start' for just the front end<br />
+- 'npm start' for the client<br />
-'npm run server' for just the back end<br />
+- 'npm run server' for the server<br />

 client runs on 'http://localhost/3000"